chaochengstat/MSQM-sim/README.md

 The Web appendix is available at "MSQM_Supplementary_Material.pdf".

-The zip file "Simulation_Code_0124.zip" provides R code for repeating the simulation results in Section 6 of Doubly robust estimation and sensitivity analysis for marginal structural quantile models.
+The zip file "Simulation_Code_0124.zip" provides R code for repeating the simulation results in Section 6.
 In what follows, I provide the steps to run the simulation code.

 ## Below is code for the main simulation study (Section 6.1):